mitchness/DoorDilemma/README.md

           Then, a whole TROOP appears, filing past him with endless thank-yous.

-          Finally, the TROOP LEADER arrives with her HUSBAND — a towering ex-MARINE in uniform.
+          Finally, the TROOP LEADER arrives with her HUSBAND — a towering MARINE in uniform.
           Larry quickly goes from being exasperated to wanting to be the one to hold the door.
           Larry makes a weak attempt to keep control of the door.